 What I Plan to do on Halloween

-Even if I intend to do nothing for Halloween I retain the right to change my mind, especially if it becomes useful for mission.
+Even if I do nothing for Halloween this year I retain the right to change my mind at any point, especially if it becomes useful for mission.
 If I see my neighbours ‘trick-or-treating’ with their kids, I have no concerns getting my kids to find some dress-ups and joining in.
-As a Christian I’m free to use Halloween or not use it as seems best to me.
+As a Christian I’m free to use Halloween or not use it as seems best able to serve others.
 Using Halloween for mission is a wonderful way to use it for the glory of God.